 The inaugural group of 20 youth from the neighborhood met in the former woodshop at Jason Lee Middle School.
 They were introduced to a range of sculptural mediums, including woodworking.
 Glass work involved converting Snapple and pop bottles into blown glass drinkware and vases.

-In addition to the hot shop at Jason Lee, which was renovated between 1999 and 2001, Hilltop Artists has grown over the last two decades to include a hot shop at Wilson High School and a flameworking studio at Ford Middle School.
-Tacoma Public Schools has consistently partnered with Hilltop Artists, highlighting the organization as a positive force in increasing students’ academic and interpersonal success.
-Through In-School electives, After-School classes, evening Team Production, Arts Connect, and Summer classes, Hilltop Artists now serves over 500 students a year in nine programs.
+In addition to the full size hot shop added to Jason Lee Middle School, Hilltop Artists has grown to include a hot shop at Wilson High School and a flameworking studio at Ford Middle School.
+Tacoma Public Schools continues to partner with Hilltop Artists, highlighting the organization as a positive force in increasing students’ academic and interpersonal success.

-Today, Hilltop Artists continues to provide tuition-free glass instruction to youth who face many obstacles to success — never refusing services based on past behavior, grades, disabilities, or artistic talent.
-Student graduation rates and other indicators of success reflect the amazing power of glass art to transform lives.
-The popularity of public glass sales and the number of installations throughout the community speaks to the creativity and strength of Hilltop Artists’ students.
-Hilltop Artists is dedicated to the mission, “Using glass art to connect young people from diverse cultural and economic backgrounds to better futures.”
+Hilltop Artists serves over 650 students a year through its programming, and continues to provide tuition-free glass instruction to youth who may face significant obstacles to success.
+Students are never turned away based on past behavior, grades, disabilities, or artistic talent.
+Student graduation rates and other indicators of success reflect the impact of the community students gain through learning glass art at Hilltop Artists.
+Hilltop Artists is dedicated to its mission: